 CW: Do you, as a long-term feminist opinion leader, have anything else that you’d like to say to the trans community?

 PN: I welcome the involvement of the trans community in the feminist movement.
 We don’t just have the same opponents; we share the same goals of respecting individuality and self-determination and seeking full equality and justice for all.

-- Unpacking Transphobia in Feminism, a conversation with an early 2nd wave feminist group formed in 1967.
+- Radical Women: Conversation with an early trans-inclusive 2nd wave feminist group formed in 1967.

-- Libertarian Feminism and trans people, an interview with a Libertarian Feminist organization formed in 1973.
+- Libertarian Feminism: Interview with a trans-inclusive libertarian feminist organization formed in 1973.